koxudaxi/datamodel-code-generator/README.md

                         Add extra keys to field parameters --field-include-all-keys
+                        Add all keys to field parameters --field-extra-keys-without-x-prefix
+                        Add extra keys with `x-` prefix to field parameters.
+                        The extra keys are stripped of the `x-` prefix.
-                        Add all keys to field parameters --snake-case-field    Change camel-case field name to snake-case --original-field-name-delimiter ORIGINAL_FIELD_NAME_DELIMITER
+  --snake-case-field    Change camel-case field name to snake-case --original-field-name-delimiter ORIGINAL_FIELD_NAME_DELIMITER
                         Set delimiter to convert to snake case.
 This option